ryan-rabold-databricks/databricks-unity-catalog-provisioning/DEPLOYMENT_WALKTHROUGH.md

         }
     }

-  # ... (similar output for other schemas) ...

-Plan: 6 to add, 0 to change, 0 to destroy.
+Plan: 2 to add, 0 to change, 0 to destroy.

 Changes to Outputs:
   + catalog_name = "your_dev_catalog"